Remote estate planning during COVID-19

 People without an existing estate plan

 If you have no will or trust in place yet in place, it can be now be done remotely with affecting its validity.
-On April 8, 2020, the governor signed an executive order (linked here: 2020-41; On May 8, 2020, the governor signed an execut order (linked here: 2020-74) that temporarily allows us to remotely sign, notarize, and witness your estate planning documents.
+Beginning on April 8, 2020, the governor has signed executive orders that temporarily allows us to remotely sign, notarize, and witness your estate planning documents (most recently, EO 2020-158).
 The procedures involved have been announced, but I am coordinating with those behind the executive order effort to try to standardize this process to eliminate the chance for error (i.e., some clarification is necessary to ensure the documents are considered tamper-proof, notary acknowledgments need to be addressed, etc.).

 Essentially, the executive order would permit a person printing their own document with paper and ink or using an electronic signature platform (we will provide this for those who desire it), while also using a video chat service that can be recorded which will allow us to verify your identity, converse with you, and see the signings happen (the free smartphone/PC app “Zoom” being the best and most likely available choice for this for now).